Adentalis/Plugame/IDEAS.md

 - [ ] Player rank in galaxy

 - [ ] Add buttons to send fleet

   - [ ] send fleet to expo
   - [ ] send all resources to main planet
   - [ ] create 2 inputs for met and kris to write amount to send to another plaent

+- [] show within the image of a mine how much it costs, and how much is left.